besttime-app/BestTime-Documentation/source/includes/_queryendpointsvenuessearch.md

 - **venues_n** `int`
 Total number of venues in list `venues`.
 - **bounding_box** `object`
   Geographical bounding box coordinates that fits all venues.
 Usefull to for displaying venues on a map.
-As alternative the map center lat, lng, map_zoom and a radius is provided to view all results on a map.
+As an alternative the map center lat, lng, map_zoom and a radius parameters are provided to view all results on a map.
   &nbsp;
   - bounding_box.**lat** `string`
     Geographic map latitude center of venue search result.